Kirk Bachler | Tim Dickson | Alan Grant |Anna Laino |

 The RSCDS Twin Cities Branch mourns the loss of Tim Dickson, who passed away suddenly on May 1, 2008.Tim grew up in Roseville, MN, graduated from South High, Mpls in 1979 and UW Madison in 1983.
 He played a very important and valued role in the RSCDS Twin Cities branch during his decade of membership.
 He was on the branch board for several years, serving as a member at large and as board vice-chair.
-He chaired our annual Fàilte Ball for many years, and organized many other social events.
+He chaired our annual Fàilte Ball for many years, and organized many other social events, for which he was known for creative and elaborate themes and decorations.
 He was also one of our most dedicated Renaissance Festival performers.
+He was a co-conspiritor in the creation of our life-sized "Nessie", which continues to be a favorite at the Festival when she makes her appearances.
 His energy, humor, and sense of fun will be remembered fondly by all who knew him.
 "The dancer is at rest, but the dance will keep going -- Tha an dannsair aig fois, ach cumaidh an dannsa à dol."

 The RSCDS Twin Cities Branch mourns the loss of Rev. Alan W. Grant, who passed away October 29, 2012.